ArcaneNibble/ee206a-website/content/pages/02-implementation.md

 uncontrolled system.
 Then, we check the controllability of our system to make sure it is controllable.
 Finally, we run software simulation based on the second order linearized model we used in the design part to show that the design can actually work in theory.
+More details of the simulation can be found in the "results" section.

 ##Implementation in Software
 1. Calculate the $M$, $C_1$, $K_0$, $K_2$ matrices based on the parameters and